-Breathy vowels in turn have significantly higher mean SoE than all other phonation types, except for modal vowels.
+Breathy vowels in turn have a significantly higher mean SoE than all other phonation types, except for modal vowels.
 These results are expected, since neither modal nor breathy voice has appreciable constriction of the vocal folds or in the vocal tract.
-Linear mixed-effects models also show that the mean HNR < 500 Hz is significantly higher for modal voice than for all other phonation types; see Table 7.
+The linear mixed-effects models also show that the mean HNR <500 Hz is significantly higher for modal voice than for all other phonation types (Table 7).
 This is expected, given that modal vowels should be more periodic and less noisy than vowels with non-modal phonation.
-Breathy vowels in turn have significantly higher mean HNR < 500 Hz than harsh vowels, but a lower HNR < 500 Hz than pharyngealized ones.
+Breathy vowels in turn have a significantly higher mean HNR <500 Hz than harsh vowels, but a lower HNR <500 Hz than pharyngealized ones.

-Time courses for SoE are illustrated in the top panel of Figure 6.
+Time courses for SoE are illustrated in Figure 6a.
 The measure is highest for breathy and modal voice, as these are the least constricted phonation types.
-Harsh, pharyngealized, and creaky vowels show a sharp drop in SoE centered around the midpoint of the vowel, where the
+Harsh, pharyngealized, and creaky vowels show a sharp drop in SoE centered around the midpoint of the vowel, where the strongest constriction for these phonation types occurs.
+Breathy-creaky vowels, on the other hand, show a sharp drop in SoE by the end of the vowels' duration, where they are most constricted.
+Time courses for HNR <500 Hz are shown in Figure 7a, and they are discussed below with reference to the more broadband noise measure HNR <3,500 Hz.